Downloads

 How do updates work?

 Both Windows and Android show an in-app banner when a new version is available.
 On Android, tap the banner to download the new APK and install over the existing one (your data is preserved).
-On Windows, replace the contents of the install folder with the new ZIP's contents (also preserves your data, which lives separately under %LOCALAPPDATA%).
+On Windows, run the new installer — it'll replace the previous version in place.
+Your inventory and settings live separately under %LOCALAPPDATA% and are preserved across updates.